gloomloop/saga-server/README.md

-# Saga Engine Server
+# SAGA Engine Server

-Saga (Structured Adventure Game Agent) Engine Server is a multitenant text-based adventure game server written in Go and optimized for use with tool-calling LLM agents.
-It is part of the open core of the Saga Engine project, along with the Saga Engine Agent.
+SAGA (Structured Adventure Game Agent) Engine Server is a multitenant text-based adventure game server written in Go and optimized for use with tool-calling LLM agents.
+It is part of the SAGA Engine project, along with the [SAGA Engine Agent](https://github.com/gloomloop/saga-agent).

 This repo comes with a REPL client for testing purposes.